Platforms, technical facilities, infrastructure, and services

 - Laboratory-scale reactors used to conduct more fundamental studies aimed at better understanding the thermochemical transformation mechanisms involved in recovery processes.

-Vectors, pests, and diseases
+Vectors, Pests, and Diseases

 - Montpellier Network on Vectors and Emerging Diseases (Vectopôle Sud) brings together research facilities to drive innovation in the fight against crop pests and disease vectors responsible for infectious diseases in humans and animals.

-- P3 containment laboratory that meets international biosafety and biosecurity standards.
+- P3 Containment Laboratory that meets international biosafety and biosecurity standards.

 Experimental greenhouses and agronomic, ecological, and plant-related experiments in controlled environments